p10rahulm/your-static-website/content/termsservice.md

 Our failure to enforce any right or provision of these Terms will not be considered a waiver of those rights.
 If any provision of these Terms is held to be invalid or unenforceable by a court, the remaining provisions of these Terms will remain in effect.
 These Terms constitute the entire agreement between us regarding our Service, and supersede and replace any prior agreements we might have between us regarding the Service.

 ## Site Terms of Use Modifications
-YourCompany may revise these terms of use for its web site at any time without notice.
+yourCompanyName may revise these terms of use for its web site at any time without notice.
 By using this web site you are agreeing to be bound by the then current version of these Terms and Conditions of Use.

 ## Governing Law
-Any claim relating to YourCompany's web site shall be governed by the laws of the State of Karnataka without regard to its conflict of law provisions.
+Any claim relating to yourCompanyName's web site shall be governed by the laws of the State of Karnataka without regard to its conflict of law provisions.

 ## Contact Us
 If you have any questions about these Terms, please contact us.